Active Member Benefits

 If a member is injured while on-duty, the member receives at least $400.00 a month as long as the member is unable to perform his/her duties for the participating department and the duties of any other occupation for which the person is reasonably suited by education, training, and experience.
 Both criteria must be met.
 The amount of the monthly disability increases $50.00 for every $12.00 increase over the minimum $36/month contribution rate paid by the department.

-In addition to the lump-sum benefit for on-duty death, the spouse and minor children share a monthly pension equal to the service retirement that the decedent would have been entitled to receive.
+In addition to the lump-sum beneficiary benefit for on-duty death, the spouse and minor children share a monthly pension equal to the service retirement annuity that the decedent would have been entitled to receive.
 (The member is automatically vested with 15 years of service in a line-of-duty death, if the member has less than 15 years of service.)
-As long as both spouse and one or more dependents survive, an additional one-third of the monthly retirement annuity shall be paid to the dependents in equal shares.

-If an active TESRS member's death occurs when the member is not performing emergency service for the department, the member's designated beneficiaries in the TESRS database are eligible to receive a lump-sum cash benefit.
+If an active TESRS member's death occurs when the member is not performing emergency service for the department, the member's designated beneficiaries of record are eligible to receive a lump-sum cash benefit.

 If the active member

-is vested and age 55 or older at the time of off-duty death, the surviving
+is vested and age 55 or older at the time of off-duty death, and their sole designated beneficiary is their spouse, the surviving

 would have received if the decedent had retired on the date of death.